The Home of Fantasy Sports Analysis

 While Cooper (53) is one of nine wide receivers with more than 50 targets this season, only 33 of them have been deemed “catchable.”
 Only Diontae Johnson (31 of 55) has a lower percentage of catchable targets of players with 50 or more targets this season.
 Additionally, Cooper also ranks fourth in total air yards this season with 641.
 However, he has just 250 receiving yards on 24 receptions.

 Needless to say, transitioning from Deshaun Watson to Josh Allen has Cooper’s stock rising way up.
-We need to monitor if he’s available on such short notice in Week 7, but beyond that, Cooper should be locked into lineups for the remainder of the season.
+We need to monitor if he’s available on such short notice in Week 7.
+Beyond that, Cooper should be locked into lineups for the remainder of the season.

 Baker Mayfield, QB, Tampa Bay Buccaneers